Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 How to Add a Partner, Girlfriend or Boyfriend to My Health Insurance Plan?

 Adding your partner to your health insurance requires understanding your insurer's requirements, your plan type and the enrollment process.
-Contact your insurer if you have questions about coverage.
+Contact your insurer with coverage questions.

 1. 1